 Disclaimer: Some of the book links below are Amazon Affiliate links.
 I earn a small commission

 if you make a qualified purchase through those links.
-At no extra cost for you.
+At no extra cost to you.

 What Is Critical Thinking?

-Broadly speaking, the goal of thinking critically is to make judgements through objective analysis.
+Broadly speaking, thinking critically aims to make judgements through objective analysis.
 According to philosopher Robert Ennis, it’s about “deciding on what to believe or do.”
 But there’s more to it: